a1eaiactaest/dht11/docs/style.md

 * Use snake case for Python files.
 * Don't leave more than 2 break lines between code or at the end of the file.

-Overall style concept is partly contained in (.editorconfig)[../.editorconfig] file.
+Overall style concept is partly contained in [.editorconfig](../.editorconfig) file.
-In doubt or if not mentioned above reffer to (PEP 8)[https://peps.python.org/pep-0008/].
+In doubt or if not mentioned above reffer to [PEP 8](https://peps.python.org/pep-0008/).